Morning Rain

 The Story Behind the Lyrics

 Hidden Springs came together at Nordic Songcamping in Kristiansand.
-The song was born out of a sense of gratitude and learning to find beauty in whatever season you’re in.
-Lyrically, it’s about choosing joy and finding what really matters and letting go of the rest.
+The song was born out of a sense of gratitude and a Kierkegaard quote: “As the quiet lake is fed deep down by the flow of hidden springs, which no eye sees, so a human being’s love is grounded, still more deeply, in God’s love”.
+It’s about choosing joy and finding what really matters and letting go of the rest.
 I wanted to capture the feeling of renewal, like sunlight breaking through clouds.

 Still the Waves